gundreyogeshreddy/Jenkins/README.md

 -> Restart jenkins whenever we installed jenkins plugins to pickup changes.And it is better practice to restart jenkins on everytime whenever we make changes to reflect back.

 -> After click on available plugins and search for the docker pipeline and do install after restart.

+-> Now click on configure -> SCM(Source Code Management) -> Git -> Start

+-> Finally click on the build ,now and it's starts process of building pipeline.

+-> Jenkins says to docker that when there is a request create a docker container as soon as process done or completed stop or delete that container.(This architecture saves time and cost).